 Director of UK in a Changing Europe

-Anand Menon is Professor of European Politics and Foreign Affairs at Kings College London and Director of the UK in a Changing Europe Initiative.
+Anand Menon is Director of the UK in a Changing Europe and Professor of European Politics and Foreign Affairs at King’s College London.

 He has written widely on many aspects of EU politics and policy and on UK-EU relations.
 He is a frequent contributor to the media on matters relating to British relations with the EU.